AGiorgetti/agiorgetti.github.io/_drafts/understanding-git.md

 Let's try 'rebase':

-- take the work done in your branch and reapply it on top of the work done in master
+- take the work done in your branch and reapply it on top of the work done in master.
 - it will create new commits (and delete your old ones).

 {% highlight bat %}